 The dates and readings, subject to change, area as follows:

-August 27th, Organizational Meeting.
+August 19th, Organizational Meeting.
 Come prepared with any questions you may have about the workings of the seminar.
-This meeting will last at most one hour.
+This meeting, which alone will be via Zoom, will last at most one hour.